stat545ubc-2023/Kiana_Mini-Data-Analysis/README.md

 ### **Milestone 1 Files**

 -   **README.md:** This file provides an overview of the project description and objectives
--   **MDA_Deliverable1.Rmd:** This is the R markdown document for M1 that includes detailed codes and instructions.
+-   **MDA_Deliverable1.Rmd:** This is the R markdown document for M1 that includes detailed codes and instructions
 -   **MDA_Deliverable1.md:** This is the .md output (knitted markdown)

 # Collaboration

--   To access this project online, just click on the Markdown file.
-If you wish to obtain a copy of the project, select "Download ZIP" and then open the files using R/RStudio.
+-   To access this project online, just click on the Markdown file
+-    If you wish to obtain a copy of the project, select "Download ZIP" and then open the files using R/RStudio

 **For collaboration or cloning purposes:**

 -   Click the "\< \> Code" button in the upper right-hand corner.

--   In R/RStudio, initiate a new project through "Version Control" -\> "Git" (clone a project from a Git repository) -\> Paste the repository URL and save your local copy to a designated folder on your computer.
+-   In R/RStudio, initiate a new project through "Version Control" -\> "Git" (clone a project from a Git repository) -\> Paste the repository URL and save your local copy to a designated folder on your computer